 These are all areas to consider and where we can look to help.
 Please read the information provided below as a guide but if you have more specific questions then please reach out and letstalk.

-Where employees select a company car via either a salary sacrifice arrangement or instead of a cash allowance (where they have that choice), then new rules, which come into effect from 6 April 2017, may affect the calculation of company car benefit.
+Where employees select a company car via either a salary sacrifice arrangement or instead of a cash allowance (where they have that choice), then new rules, which came into effect from 6 April 2017, may affect the calculation of company car benefit.
 These new rules do not affect cars with CO2 emissions of 75 g/km and below.

 Where an employee enters into an Optional Remuneration Arrangement for a car before 6 April 2017 (which includes where a car is ordered, but not delivered, prior to this date), then the existing calculation described above stands, until a variation of that arrangement or its expiry.